Why CVD Diamond Pass Tester and HPHT Can’t?

 Yes, lab-grown diamonds are definitely real diamonds!
-They possess the same physical, chemical and optical properties as that of naturally mined diamonds.
+They possess the same physical, chemical, and optical properties as natural mined diamonds.
 Just because they are created within a human-controlled environment does not in any way change the fact that lab-grown diamonds are real diamonds.

 What are CVD and HPHT methods?

 CVD is an acronym for ‘Chemical Vapour Decomposition’.
 This method is carried out to create type lla diamonds, which are one of the purest forms of diamonds.
 To give you an example, the Kooh-i-noor is also categorized as a type lla diamond.

 To create a precious gem via the CVD method, a diamond seed is placed in a chamber which recreates the conditions that are found under the earth’s surface.
 The chamber comes equipped with a pure rich carbon plasma.
 As soon as the process starts, carbon atoms get deposited on the material, creating layers and layers of carbon.
 By the end of the process, a rough man-made diamond is formed.

 HPHT is an acronym for ‘High-Pressure High Temperature’.
 This method though produces a real diamond, the diamonds at times contain certain metal impurities.
 Most of the diamonds formed by the HPHT process aren’t as pure as required.
 Thus, many diamonds formed by this method aren’t categorized as type lla diamonds.